List of Trinity College Dublin student organisations: College Theological Society

 The College Theological Society, commonly known as "The Theo", was founded in 1830.
 The society's original purpose was to train ordinands "in ecclesiastical history and polemical divinity".
 According to its constitution, the objective of the society is to afford members the opportunity to study theology and to "encourage the practice of written composition, and extempore speaking".
 It also "promotes inter-religious dialogue" and discusses the role of religion within society.
 It has covered topics including human rights, current affairs, faith and the climate crisis.

 In addition to discussion and debate, members also meet to listen to guest speakers during weekly Monday events in the Chamber of the Graduates Memorial Building.
 The Theo is based in the Bram Stoker Room in the same building.

 Comedy Society

 The Dublin University Comedy Society (Comedy Soc.) hosts comedy events for its members and has hosted gigs on campus from comedians such as Andrew Maxwell, David O'Doherty, Neil Delamere and Colin Murphy.
 The society has existed in one form or another for many years, going under the name "The Dead Parrot Society" in the 1990s but experienced a massive resurgence in activity in 2007.
 The society signed up over 700 members in 2007, and over 2500 members in 2008.
-The society publishes a comedy magazine called Goldfish, runs stand-up comedy workshops, and a variety of themed nights out.

 Dublin University Players

-Dublin University Players hosts up to 50 shows and events a year in its own theatre in the Samuel Beckett Centre.
+Dublin University Players hosts over 50 shows and events a year in its own theatre in the Samuel Beckett Centre.
 Notable ex-members of the group include the actress and writer Pauline McLynn (Mrs Doyle from Father Ted), Stanley Townsend, Jack Gleeson, and Doireann Garrihy.
 Honorary Patrons of the society include Garry Hynes, Bill Nighy, Paule Constable, Selina Cartmell and Michael D. Higgins.